Dataence/Delaney-Solubility-with-Descriptors/README.md

    - Visualizing predictions versus actual solubility values.
    - Creating plots to interpret model outcomes and feature importances.

+## 📂 Files Included

+- `Delaney_Solubility_Model.ipynb`: Google Colab Notebook containing the code and detailed explanations.
+- `data/`: Directory with the dataset and additional resources.

 ## 🛠️ How to Run

 1. **Clone the Repository**: